jstod10/Test-a-Perceptual-Phenomenon/README.md

 A t-score was calculated in order to test my alternate hypothesis against the null hypothesis.
 The critial value of the null hypothesis was calculated using a confidence level of 95% and a degree of freedom of 23.

-I chose the t-score because the provided dataset contained fewer than 30 records and the population standard deviation was unkown.
+I chose the t-score because the provided dataset contained fewer than 30 records and the population standard deviation was unknown.

 ### Results